jthuraisamy/SysWhispers/README.md

 ## Troubleshooting

-- Type redefinitions errors: a project may not compile if typedefs in `syscalls.h` have been redefined.
+- Type redefinitions errors: a project may not compile if typedefs in `syscalls.h` have already been defined.
   - Ensure that only required functions are included (i.e. `--preset all` is rarely necessary).
-  - If a typedef is already defined in another used header, then it could be removed from `syscalls.h`
+  - If a typedef is already defined in another used header, then it could be removed from `syscalls.h`.

 ## Credits